nikhil-x-gupta/visual-ai/README.md

 - Image capture and classification
 - Http and kafka message bridge

-### Build, publish and use in a shared IEAM environment
+### Build, Publish and Use in a shared IEAM environment

 Using a shared instance creates several challenges when services, patterns and policies need to be published in a common exchange without multiple developers clobbering over each other.